 2. Safety Glasses

 Cutting and grinding used to prepare materials is intense and often helmets are not enough.
-So safety glasses are useful especially for fine welding when helmet exterior makes it difficult for you to see what you’re doing when you’re working.
+So safety glasses are useful especially for fine welding when the helmet exterior makes it difficult for you to see what you’re doing when you’re working.

 3. Welding Gloves